 This is a great recipe for kids to help make.
 They love mashing, mixing, and assembling!

 - Corn tortillas: you can use whole wheat tortillas, although they don’t crisp up as well in the oven or microwave.
+If using whole wheat tortillas, consider simply warming them and making burritos or tacos instead.

 - Vegetables: use all three of our suggestions or just one or two!
 Or substitute your favorite vegetables, noting that cooking time will vary.